Head of the Research Group

 Joel Padgett

-Joel just finished his undergraduate degree at Augustana College in the US and will join our research group in fall 2021.
+Joel joined our research group in fall 2021 after finishing his undergraduate degree at Augustana College in the US.
 He will investigate the exhumation history of southwestern Yukon and the kinematics of several poorly exposed faults.
-He will use a variety of thermochronomeric methods towards this goal.
+He will use a variety of thermochronometric methods towards this goal.
 This project is funded through a collaboration with the Yukon Geological Survey and the Geological Survey of Canada.

 Email: joel.padgett@ucalgary.ca